nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 were inputted and if they are all valid, a Meeting object is constructed and added to the Model and saved to the local storage.
 Upon successful adding, a feedback message is displayed to the user.

+Note
-Note.
-In unsuccessful adding caused by cases like invalid parameters or lack of parameters, an appropriate message is displayed to the user.
+* When given an invalid parameters or no parameters at all, a feedback message will be displayed to the user.

 This process is visualised in the diagram below: